ion-training/terraform-hcl-count/README.md

 ```

-# Example
-How to generate 3 random strings
+# Example: how to generate 3 random strings

+Clone the repository
 ```
 git clone https://github.com/ionhashicorp/terraform-hcl-count.git
 ```

+Change the directory into the newly downloaded repo
 ```
 cd terraform-hcl-count
 ```